 Following public health protocols during the pandemic, limited professional and technical programs are offering in-person instruction so hands-on learning can be safely offered.
 Students and faculty meet in a classroom or lab on campus with regularly scheduled meeting times.
-Safety protocols, including daily health screenings, social distancing and wearing facemasks, are in place for these programs, guided by Seattle Colleges’ COVID-19 Infection Control Program.
+Safety protocols are in place for these programs, guided by Seattle Colleges’ COVID-19 Infection Control Program.

 South Seattle College offers career-focused professional technical programs designed to get people the education they need to secure good paying jobs in today’s skill-focused economy.
 With two-year Associate of Applied Science degrees and shorter-term certificate options, we have a program to match your skills and passions!

 - Aeronautical Technology

 - Diesel & Heavy Equipment Technology